Liberal Studies (M.A.L.S.)

 Degree Requirements

-The program consists of 30 credits divided into three parts: an interdisciplinary seminar selected by the MALS coordinator and required of every student, to be taken within one year of entrance to the program; a concentration made up of at least five elective courses chosen from various disciplines across the liberal arts that centers on an interdisciplinary theme or topic; and a 6 credit master's thesis LS 899 or a 6 credit project LS 898, which is intended to act as an integrating capstone experience for liberal studies students.
+The program consists of 30 credits divided into two parts: a concentration made up of at least six elective courses chosen from various disciplines across the liberal arts that centers on an interdisciplinary theme or topic,1 and a 6 credit master's thesis LS 899 or a 6 credit project LS 898, which is intended to act as an integrating capstone experience for liberal studies students.2

 or LS 899 Master's Thesis